-Everyone knows what elephants look like: they’re grey and wrinkly and they have trunks!
-They’re also very big: African elephants weigh up to 7 tonnes – that’s the same as about three cars!
-Let’s find out some more interesting elephants facts…
+Everyone knows what elephants look like: they’re big, gray and wrinkly… and they have trunks!
+African elephants weigh up to 7 tonnes – that’s the same as about three cars!
+Let’s discover some more interesting elephant facts…

 Awesome Facts About Elephants